randy3k/SendCode/README.md

 ### User settings

-A couple of settings can be found `Preferences: SendCode Settings` Project-wise settings could be also specified in `sublime-project`, for example
+A couple of settings can be found `Preferences: SendCode Settings`.
+Project-wise settings could also be specified in `sublime-project` as

 ```js
 {